Fillmore West 1969

 Fillmore West 1969 is a three-CD live album by the rock band the Grateful Dead.
-It contain selected songs recorded at the Fillmore West in San Francisco on February 27 through March 2, 1969.
+It contains selected songs recorded at the Fillmore West in San Francisco on February 27 through March 2, 1969.
 The album was remixed and remastered from the original 16-track concert soundboard tapes.
 The album is packaged as a hardcover booklet, with photos of the band and an essay by Dennis McNally.

 In addition to the three-disc set, the entire run of four nights was released as The Complete Fillmore West 1969, a 10-CD box set that was limited to 10,000 copies.

 Five of the seven songs on Live/Dead (rock's first 16-track live album, released in November 1969) were taken from these shows.
 Fillmore West 1969 includes highlights that did not appear on Live/Dead, with the exception of "Feedback" and the full-length version of "And We Bid You Good Night", which had appeared in truncated form on that album.